 Hiking Monte Tamaro

-The main highlight (in our opinion!) is the hiking at Monte Tamaro.
+The main highlight (in our opinion!) is the hiking trails at Monte Tamaro.
 You start at Alpe Foppa and head straight up to the top!

 This is a red and white Swiss hiking route, where you first follow a zig zag road to the weather station building.
 This part is doable with children as we saw many along the path who looked around the ages of 7.
 It’s a pretty casual uphill climb so also suitable for those who want to enjoy a small hike from the restaurant area.
 It’s around 40 minutes to 1 hour to the weather station at an average pace.